mngv7/IMC-algorithmic-trader/README.md

 ## Achievements

-In the IMC Trading Challenge 2024, this project achieved notable rankings:
+In the IMC Trading Challenge 2024, this project achieved notable rankings (at the conclusion of round 2):
 - **70th in Australia**
 - **800th in the World**